PIPA Prize

+PIPA Prize is a Brazilian arts award of the PIPA Institute.
+From 2010 to 2018, PIPA had a partnership with the Museum of Modern Art of Rio de Janeiro – MAM-Rio.
+In 2019, the PIPA Prize's exhibition was held at Villa Aymoré, in Rio de Janeiro, Brazil.

+The prize was created to promote Brazilian art and artists by stimulating the domestic contemporary art production; motivating and supporting new (but not necessarily young) Brazilian artists.
+Although it supports up-and-coming artists, the PIPA Prize's goal is not to discover new talents, but to recognize new Brazilian contemporary artists that already have a critical following and a place in the art market.

 Overview

 There are no entries to run for the Prize.
 The artists that take part in the PIPA Prize are nominated by the Nominating Committee.
 Each member of the Committee selects up to three artists or art collectives that work in any media.
 During the 2010 to 2012 editions, each member could nominate up to five artists.

 All of the artists selected by the Nominating Committee are showcased in a printed catalog and get a profile page in the award's website.
 Of these, four finalists are selected to participate in an exhibition.
-From 2010 to 2018, the exhibition was held at MAM-Rio and each finalist receive a donation of R$ 12.000,00 for the preparation of the show.
+From 2010 to 2018, the exhibition was held at MAM-Rio and each finalist receive a donation of R$12.000,00 for the preparation of the show.
 In 2019, the Finalist's Exhibition was held at Villa Aymoré, Rio de Janeiro.
-Since 2021 the exhibition has been taking place at Paço Imperial.

 Structure

 Board

-The Board is the PIPA’s senior management body, composed of five to eight members, including representatives of PIPA Institute and renowned art experts invited for each edition.
+The Board is the PIPA's senior management body, composed of five to eight members, including representatives of PIPA Institute and renowned art experts invited for each edition.

 The Board is responsible for selecting the four finalists from the nominated artists.
 The Board also nominates the members of the Nominating Committee and the Award Jury.